melodiiCam2B/haxebanana/README.md

 class Main {
 	static function main():Void {
-        // initialize with the mod page id var banana = new HxBanana('000000');
+        // initialize with the mod page id var banana = new HxBanana(000000);

-        // get first download id for the first file of the latest update trace(banana.arr[0].contFiles[0]._idRow);
+        // once it's initialized, everything should work

+        // this path gets set on initialization to the absolute path banana.downloadPath = '.temp/';
+        // new path (Drive:)/env/.temp/updatefile.zip

-        // download the third file of latest update
+        // download the second file of latest update
-        // if no file that high exists, it's wrapped back banana.updateByInt(0, 0);
+        // if no file that high exists, it's wrapped banana.updateByInt(0, 1);
-        // (0, 0) <- downloads the latest update and first file
+        // empty <- downloads the latest update and first file

         // download specific file id or name
         // if no file by that name or id exists, throws null banana.updateByStr('updatefile.zip');
-        // recommended for mods that update for multiple OS'
+        // recommended for mods that update for multiple OS' }

-        // this path gets set on initialization to the absolute path of this script banana.downloadPath = '.temp/';
-        // new path (Drive:)/env/.temp/updatefile.zip
-	}
 }
 ```
 ---